sockeqwe/website-old/_posts/2016-03-01-let-mosby-flow.md

 <small>Please note that the type `Any` is kotlins equivalent to java.lang.Object </small>

-To sum it up, to use Mosby in our Activity we have to do:
+To sum it up, to use Flow in our Activity we have to do:

 ```java
 class MainActivity : AppCompatActivity() {